Guillaumebeuzeboc/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

 Apps are the commands exposed to end users.
 Each key under apps is the command name that should be made available on users' systems.
 The command keyword specifies the command to be run as its name suggests.
-Finally, the extensions `ros2-{DISTRO} basically <https://snapcraft.io/docs/ros2-extension>`_ essentially sets up the ROS 2 apt package repository together with the necessary environment variables.
+Finally, the extensions `ros2-{DISTRO} <https://snapcraft.io/docs/ros2-extension>`_ essentially sets up the ROS 2 apt package repository together with the necessary environment variables.

 Building the snap
 ^^^^^^^^^^^^^^^^^